cvincentc/ImageProcessing/README.md

 Then extract the zip file.

-Double click to run the java executable, or to run the jar file in command line, simpily type in "java -jar p1.jar", no input arguments required.
+Double click to run the java executable, or to run the jar file in command line, simpily type in "java -jar processor.jar", no input arguments required.

 The project is inside the "ImageProcessiingProject" directory